Walkthrough: Register an Azure-aware plug-in with the CRM plug-in registration tool

 Non-writeable field that is filled in automatically with the ID of your endpoint configuration.

 Save & Configure ACS (button)

 Saves the configuration you entered and automates the process of configuring ACS for you.
-Provides an interactive way to accomplish what is described in the topic Walkthrough: Configure Windows Azure ACS (Version 1) for Microsoft Dynamics CRM Integration.
+Provides an interactive way to accomplish what is described in the topic Walkthrough: Configure Microsoft Azure ACS for integration with Microsoft Dynamics CRM 2013.

 Save & Verify Authentication (button)